-There was an additional finding indicating soy might help women with PCOS in another way, too.
+There was an additional finding indicating soy, a key ingredient in the polycystic syndrome diet, might help women with PCOS in another way, too.

 Although testosterone is typically thought of as the “male hormone,” it is also found in women.
 However, the hormone imbalance in PCOS is marked by higher-than-normal testosterone levels, causing many of the condition’s symptoms, according to the PCOS Foundation.
 The testosterone levels in study participants who took soy supplements had decreased by the end of the study, improving the balance of their reproductive hormones.